-Supporting the annual budget setting process, we produce a medium term financial strategy (MTFS), and a five-year medium term financial plan (MTFP) annually.
+- 81. Supporting the annual budget setting process, we produce a medium term financial strategy (MTFS), and a five-year medium term financial plan (MTFP) annually.
 The MTFS identifies the parameters within which the council's finances are managed, and states that new or additional expenditure will be agreed with reference to the council's priorities.
 We update it annually and it therefore keeps abreast of changes in the political and economic climate.
 We discuss its preparation with the Cabinet member for finance, and both Cabinet and Council agree it.
-It also underpins other council strategies, such as the capital strategy.
+It also underpins other council strategies, such as the capital strategy. - 82.
 The MTFP provides a forward-looking budget model that estimates the council's budget needs in future years, and in the process also indicates the required level of savings needed in future years to balance the budget in accordance with the parameters enshrined in the MTFS.
 This is based on assumptions of the most likely levels of such critical factors as inflation, government grant funding, and the level of investment interest.
 These are subject to current uncertainty.
 We highlighted the impact of fluctuating interest rates on the investment income the council will earn in the MTFS through a sensitivity analysis, which took into account both the expected levels of interest rates, and the future level of council reserves and balances.
-We have included the risk of fluctuating interest rates in our risk register.
+We have included the risk of fluctuating interest rates in our risk register. - 83.
+By using the MTFP to estimate future council income and expenditure the council was able to reduce council tax for 2012/13 by 2.5 per cent.

-Based on the MTFP produced for 2010/11 budget setting, we were able to identify the level of savings that would be required to set the 2011/12 council tax to enable no increase in council tax to be made.
 To ensure that the council can continue to focus on delivering services more efficiently during difficult economic times, it has taken a pro-active approach to identifying and delivering efficiency savings.
-It has merged its management team with that of neighbouring district council Vale of White Horse and has embraced "Lean" business process re-engineering.
-This initiative, internally branded as "fit for the future", will come to embrace all services, with the specific intention of delivering the current level of service more efficiently.
+It has merged its management team with that of neighbouring district council Vale of White Horse and has embraced "lean" business process re-engineering.
+This initiative, internally branded as "fit for the future", embraces all services, with the specific intention of delivering the current level of service more efficiently.
 For the first phase of this project, three services were subject to review during 2008/09, and the outcome was that over £550,000 of ongoing savings were realised.
 In 2009/10, a wide-ranging function review across all services identified over £600,000 of ongoing savings that have been built into the 2010/11 budget.
-These savings and others generated by service managers themselves, ensured that there was no increase in council tax for 2010/11 and this met the requirements of the MTFS.
-All the savings identified to date are reasonable, having been subject to review by the management team and Cabinet.
+These savings and others generated by service managers themselves enabled the reduction in council tax for 2012/13.
+All the savings identified to date are reasonable, having been subject to review by the strategic management board and cabinet.
 For the third phase of the project, four services were reviewed and, as a result of this review, a further £290,000 of ongoing savings have been realised.